-- Environmental (renewable resources; combatting/mitigating climate change; pollution and waste; and other environmental opportunities); - Social (human capital; product liability; and other social opportunities); - Governance (corporate governance; corporate behaviour).
+- Social (human capital; product liability; and other social opportunities); - Governance (corporate governance; corporate behavior).

-It will be up to each GEMC member to define the list of eligible projects and activities for their jurisdictions, taking into account that an eligible project or activity cannot, at the same time, do any significant harm to any other ESG categories.
+It will be up to each GEMC member to define the list of eligible projects and activities for their jurisdictions, taking into account that an eligible project or activity cannot, at the same time, do any significant harm to any of the other ESG categories.